rubinius/rubinius-website-archive/_posts/2014-12-16-rubinius-metrics-meets-influxdb-part2.markdown

     export DOCKER_TLS_VERIFY=1
 ```

 The last three lines are important because the Docker client uses it to connect to the Docker daemon.
-You can either copy and paste these lines in your current terminal session or put them in your shell's init file (.zshrc) in my case.
+You can either copy and paste these lines in your current terminal session or put them in your shell's init file.

 ## Setting up the rubinius/influxdb-grafana Docker container.

 When everything is in place you can go to the [homepage](https://github.com/rubinius/influxdb-grafana) of the Rubinius InfluxDB-Grafana container read a bit the instructions to start it or just be lazy like me and run:

-If you are in a Linux based OS:
+If you are on a Linux based OS:

 ```sh
  docker run -d \